ptr2sobi/ptr2sobi/README.md

-- 👋 Hi, I’m @ptr2sobi
+- 👋 Hi, I’m Sohaib!
 - 👀 I’m interested in machine learnining and natural language processing
-- 🌱 I'm currently working as a ML-Scientist at Turing inc.
+- 🌱 I'm currently working as a ML-Engineer at Turing inc.
 - 📫 I can be reached at sohaib79here@gmail.com

 <!---